 Capturing the “Chi” of a sewing room

 What is the meaning of “Chi?”
-The word, Chi, is a Chinese term which literally translates to “air,” “breath,” or “life energy.”
+The word, Chi, is a Chinese term that literally translates to “air,” “breath,” or “life energy.”
 When organizing any creative space; in this case the sewing space, it is critical to do so with “Chi” in mind.
-Be considerate of the room’s color, light, sound, smell, energy, furniture, organization materials and size.
+Be considerate of the room’s color, light, sound, smell, energy, furniture, organization materials, and size.
 Your sewing room should feel familiar, like a close friend that you are always excited to spend time with.

 The color of your sewing room can impact your overall mood and temperament.
 Stay away from cool or drab tones like gray, gray-blue, dark blue or brown.
 Also, be weary of reds.
 To your brain, red translates to blood and is a very harsh color.

 Stick to warm, pastel colors like: green, pink, yellow, purple and light blue.
 I recommend keeping the paint application simple.
 Stick to a one or two color scheme and stay away from wall designs and stencils so that you can hang up inspirational artwork and materials.
 Find more color ideas for your sewing room here.

 The lighting of your sewing room is critical when seeing your product come into existence.
 If you cannot see your creation, how can you expect it to look refined?